Essential Things to Know About Guinea Pigs

 Cage Spot Cleaning: 15 to 30 minutes - replacing wet soiled bedding and sweeping out poop if using fleece

-Attention & Enrichment: Guinea pigs are social animals; they get depressed with little interaction.
+Attention & Enrichment: Guinea pigs are social animals; they get depressed and bored with little interaction.

 Weekly Deep Cleaning: Laundering fleece bedding once a week (one to two hours ) or 100% replacement of paper bedding, disinfecting liners, washing water bowls and bottles.